 This limit provides more protection against rising housing prices for longer-term savers.

 Can I have both a Help to Buy Isa and a lifetime Isa?

 You can also choose to open a lifetime Isa alongside a Help to Buy Isa.
 However, you can only use the government bonus from one of these accounts to buy your first home.

-During the 2017/18 tax year, anyone with a Help to Buy Isa will be able to transfer any savings built up into the lifetime Isa and still save an additional £4,000.
+During the 2017/18 tax year, anyone with a Help to Buy Isa will be able to transfer their savings (as of 5 April 2017) across to a lifetime Isa and still save an additional £4,000.

-You will still be able to transfer Help to Buy Isa funds after 6 April 2017, but it will count against the lifetime Isa contribution limit for that year.
+You will still be able to transfer any money added to your Help to Buy Isa after 6 April 2017, but this will count against the lifetime Isa contribution limit for that year.

 Details yet to be finalised